jorgelbg/jorgelbg.github.io/content/posts/2019/better-url-search-with-elasticsearch.md

 [ "from_date=2020-06-01t00:00:00+02:00", "to_date=2020-06-10t00:00:00+02:00", "currency=eur", "room_type=9", "room_0=2a", "fixed_status=1" ]
 ```

 Using this list of tokens, it is easier to find those specific requests that we're looking for.
-Even more
+It is
-it is kind of intuitive what is going on if we need to share the query with a colleague.
+even more intuitive what is going on if we need to share the query with a colleague.

 {{< info >}}